XomaDev/Falcon/README.md

 6. Only single-line comments using double slash `//` are supported.
 7. Do not use `_` in place of unused variables
 8. Variables can never be in the uninitialized state.
+9. Always keep the last expression for returning functions.

 ## Data types
 1. String `"Hello, world!"`